nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 ## Add environmental sensor

-This guide demonstrates how to add support for the BMM350 magnetometer.
+This section demonstrates how to add support for the BMM350 magnetometer.
-The environmental module will be updated to sample data from the sensor via the Zephyr Sensor API.
+The environmental module will be updated to sample data from the sensor through the Zephyr Sensor API.
 The data is forwarded to nRF Cloud along with all the other data types sampled by the system.

-### TL;DR

 To add basic support for the BMM350 magnetometer to the template, use the following command: